Predict effects of missense variants and their A222V dependence for methylenetetrahydrofolate reductase

 These maps have been validated by their ability to separate pathogenic from non-pathogenic variants (Weile et al., 2021) with performance exceeding that of all of the several computational methods that were evaluated.
 The maps were generated using essentially the methods described by Weile et al. (2017) and Sun et al. (2020).
 Briefly, read counts in the pre-selection, post-selection and wildtype-control conditions for each variant were normalized to sequencing depth and then used to calculate allele frequency enrichment.
 First, the wildtype-control counts were subtracted from the pre- and post-selection counts, as they are assumed to represent position-dependent sequencing or PCR errors, which would otherwise artificially shrink the ratio of post- to pre-selection counts towards 1.
 Then, the log ratio between the post- and pre-selection counts was calculated.
 Finally, the log ratio distributions of synonymous and nonsense variants (which, for simplicity, are assumed to emulate wildtype- and null-like behavior) were used to rescale all other variant log ratios, such that 1 represents full function and 0 represents complete loss of function.
 The resulting quantities are referred to as fitness scores below.
 The two replicates for each measurement were used to estimate measurement errors, and these were regularized using an established procedure (Baldi & Long, 2001).

 Participants are asked to submit predictions of the fitness score for each missense variant on competitive growth on a log scale in two prediction modes: (1) wildtype and (2) in the presence of Ala222Val.
-Submitted predictions on each variant in each of the two prediction modes should be a score between 0 (no growth at the restrictive temperature) and 1 (wildtype-like growth fitness).
+Submitted predictions on each variant in each of the two prediction modes should be a score greater than or equal to 0: 0 = no growth at the restrictive temperature, 1 = wildtype-like growth fitness, >1 = improved growth fitness.
+The total number of variants is 17,390.
 Please note that the experimental scores are a measure of fitness in a competitive growth assay and have not been calibrated to correspond to percent of wildtype protein function.
 To assist with calibrating predictions, we provide the overall distribution of map scores.
 Predictors should also bear in mind that this experiment assays the effect of human protein variants in a yeast system.
 Although human MTHFR (UniProtKB: P42898) is very similar to its yeast counterpart, predictors may wish to familiarize themselves with literature regarding minor biochemical differences.
 To help participants calibrate/scale their numeric values appropriately, we provide the experimental distribution of numeric growth fitness scores.

 The predictions will be assessed against the numeric values calculated for each mutant clone in the competitive growth assay.
 Each predicted value must include a standard error and it is anticipated that these will be included in the assessment.
 A brief comment for each prediction may also be given.